Caos-Maker89/DigitalSuper8Cartrige/README.md

 # Button List
 - on/off
-- armed / not armed
+- armed / record (depends of motion sensor on off)
 - motion sensor on / off
 - fps selector
 - color selector